Muhamedjakupi1/BudgetMate/README.md

 # Gr.20 - BudgetMate (Personal Budget Tracker)

-A mobile application built with React Native to help you manage your personal finances, track expenses, and monitor your budget effectively.
+A mobile application built with **React Native & Firebase** to help you manage your personal finances, track expenses, and monitor your budget effectively.

 ## 📱 About The Project